renatoathaydes/renatoathaydes.github.io/_posts/2014-08-16-Learn-Programming-In-Ceylon-Part-2.md

 That's actually really simple: `given` tells us (and Ceylon) that Element can be any type **as long as** (or **given that**) this type satisfies `Comparable<Element>`.
 In other words, we make the upper bound of our type parameter be `Comparable<Element>`.

+> We say upper bound because in a type hierarchy diagram, a type is usually positioned lower than its supertypes (like in the one we showed earlier of the Ceylon type hierarchy).
+So, when you want to express that a generic container requires that all the elements it holds should be of a type which is a subyptes of some type `A`, you can say more concisely that the upper bound of the type parameter of the container is `A`.

 This is necessary for any sort function to work because to be able to sort a list, you must be able to compare an element to another... and any subtype of `Comparable<Element>` will have to implement the `compare` method, which